exploring self-realization, sacred personhood, and full humanity

 I think that this bygone high-school grad was aware of her political incorrectness - you don't wear a gold cross for your senior photo by accident.
 In her own laconic but subtly defiant way, she was making a statement - one that I shall acknowledge here.

-Sincere faith, expressed in humility, is a beautiful thing; an allegiance to something larger than self becomes reasonable response to having received the gift of life.
+Sincere faith, expressed in humility, is a beautiful thing; an allegiance to Divinity becomes reasonable response to having received the gift of life.
 Mindful deference, such as this, is not unknown to me, and nothing in this article will diminish such well-placed sentiment.
 However, as the fisherman Peter once said, faith, mere faith, especially an uninformed, unthinking faith, is but a small virtue; to faith, he said, we must add a measure of knowledge, lest we fall into superstition and illusion.

 Too much importance has been assigned to "faith" - often devolving into "believe whatever we teach; believe whatever we tell you to believe" - an anti-intellectual dogmatism posing as knowledge from those who benefit from uncritical assent; with too little importance afforded to Jesus' own teaching,You shall love the Lord your God with all your mind.
 You might not have noticed, but this New Testament verse is almost never mentioned in most churches.